Joshua732/Final-school-project/README.md

 This thing check txt files for if they are changed
-To test type in name of file when you open program like test.txt then to see it warn you that file has been changed, just edit and save the test.txt while its running and it will warn you
+To test type in name of file when you open program like test.txt then to see it warn you that file has been changed, just edit and save the test.txt while its running and it will warn you IT ONLY WORKS ON FILES THAT ARE IN THE SAME FOLDER AS THE PROGRAM